mathspp/mathspp/pages/06.courses/intermediate-python-course/_02/features.md

 ## Start writing professional code in 5 weeks

+Join dozens of past students who already

+ - got better job offers after the course
+ - developed internal projects and tools that brought them notoriety
-Join dozens of others who are writing more efficient code with more confidence.
+ - are writing more efficient code with more confidence

 <style>